-Now you can use Apple Magic Trackpad with Control Panel on Windows 7 with Boot Camp.
-Its a small utility which lets you use this amazing device with your Windows PC.
+You can use Apple Magic Trackpad with Control Panel on Windows PC with Boot Camp.
+It’s a small utility that lets you use this amazing device with your Windows PC.

 - Download the update (Drivers) for 32-bit Windows operating systems or 64-bit Windows operating systems.